cwi-dis/cwipc/readme.md

 ### Android

 The Android build of `cwipc` is API-only, and has only been tested with Unity applications running on Oculus Quest headsets.
-Pre-built releases are available via <https://github.com/cwi-dis/cwipc_android>.

 ## Using cwipc